 I've used fountain pens off and on since my teens.
 I have vivid memories of using one to take notes in junior high: a red Sheaffer with Scripto Peacock Blue ink.
 I've also dabbled with calligraphy for even longer.
 As I said, it was off and on.
 For most of my career I had little need to use pen and paper, and my handwriting was attrocious.

 In fall 2018 I was looking at approaches for improving my time mamangement and stumbled upon Bullet Journalling.
 It seemed worth a try.
 So I got an appropriate notebook and decided to give a fountain pen a try.
 This time I decided to get a decent one and not use cartridges, opting for bottled ink.
 I was hooked and currently have a small, but nice, collection of pens and inks.
 I have an Italian pen made from basaltic lava from Mt.
 Etna.
 I have a celluloid pen made in 1946.
 I have Bauhaus inspired German pens, and some lovely Japanese pens.

 Early in 2019 I decided that, since I was using pen and paper, I should work to improve my handwriting.
 I picked up "The Art of Cursive Penmanship" by Master Penman Michael Sull and started practicing daily.
 Several months of that and my handwriting was good enough (IMO) to take out in public.
-I signed up with the Fountain Pen Friends Facebook group and started corresponding with several people.
+I signed up with the Fountain Pen Friends Facebook group and started corresponding with several lovely people.

 I've also picked up calligraphy again and making good progress on the pointed insular minuscule hand (aka the Anglo Saxon hand).